Do Healthcare Marketing Emails Have to Be HIPAA-Compliant?

 - Insurance details

-The final entry in the official list of possible identifiers is “Any other characteristic that could uniquely identify the individual,” so this concept is really is all-encompassing.
+The final entry in the official list of possible identifiers is “Any other characteristic that could uniquely identify the individual,” so this concept is all-encompassing.

 Do Your Marketing Emails Need to Comply?

 If both conditions are met, then the email needs to be sent in a HIPAA-compliant manner.
-If it doesn’t your organization may be safe.
+If it doesn’t, your organization may be safe.
 Before you rush to start an email campaign, you need to be careful.
-The edges of HIPAA can be blurry and it is best to proceed with caution.
+The edges of HIPAA can be blurry, and it is best to proceed cautiously.

 Let’s take this example.
 A clinic comes across a study that recommends new dietary supplementation for expectant mothers.
-It decides that it can use this information not just to help mothers-to-be, but to also bring in new business.
-The clinic then sends out an email to all of its expectant mothers with details from the new study, asking them to make an appointment if they have any further questions.
+It decides that it could use this information not just to help mothers-to-be but also to bring in new business.
+The clinic then sends out an email to all expectant mothers with details from the new study, asking them to make an appointment if they have any further questions.

 Everything should be above board, right?
 Well, maybe not.
 Because the email was only sent to expectant mothers, it infers that everyone in the group is an expectant mother, which means that it could be considered protected health information.
 Each email address is also considered individually identifiable information.

 Even if most of your organization’s emails don’t include PHI, sending them in a HIPAA-compliant manner is wise.
-It is very easy to make a mistake and accidentally include ePHI in a marketing email.
-When you consider the high penalties of these violations, making sure that all of your emails are sent securely ends up being a worthwhile investment.
+It is easy to make a mistake and accidentally include ePHI in a marketing email.
+When you consider the high penalties of these violations, ensuring that all of your emails are sent securely is a worthwhile investment.

 How Can You Make Email Marketing for Healthcare HIPAA-Compliant?

-If your healthcare organization sends out marketing emails, then it is important to make sure that they are sent in a HIPAA-compliant manner.
+If your healthcare organization sends out marketing emails, it is crucial to ensure that they are sent in a HIPAA-compliant manner.
 The best approach is to use an email marketing platform designed specifically for health care, such as LuxSci’s HIPAA-Compliant Secure Marketing platform.

-Your organization will need to sign a HIPAA Business Associate Agreement with any service provider you work with.
-It is also important to use the appropriate encryption, access controls, and other security mechanisms that are required to protect ePHI.
-Be sure to vet your email provider thoroughly and remember that signing a BAA is not enough to ensure compliance.
+Your organization must sign a HIPAA Business Associate Agreement with any service provider you work with.
+Using the appropriate encryption, access controls, and other security mechanisms is essential to protect ePHI.
+Be sure to vet your email provider thoroughly, and remember signing a BAA is not enough to ensure compliance.